Board of Directors

 Mary, a Quaker from London, Ontario, spends half of each year in Uganda and visits the project regularly to monitor progress.
 Mary has been following the progress of the 4 school Income Generating Activities at Barlonyo Technical and Vocational Institute.
 She was proud to preside at the January, 2011 Graduation of the first graduates of the COHU tailoring class and to award a treadle sewing machine to each graduate.
 Mary was the honoured guest on November 27, 2012 at the 2nd BTVI Graduation Ceremony, the Ribbon Cutting Ceremony for the new Barlonyo Early Childhood Development Centre and the Graduation of the first ECDC young graduates to Primary 1.

-Alex first supported COHU as a member of Upper Canada College’s Entrepreneurial Club.
-He is now a chemistry and physics double major at Trinity College, University of Toronto and continues to work tirelessly on building the site and shop while providing technical advice.
-Alex also works on a company, PowerSole, that he cofounded which makes an energy generating shoe and hopes to one day test his invention with the project in order to see if it will be a legitimate solution to the lack of power infrastructure in the developing world.
+Alex first supported COHU as a member of Upper Canada College’s Entrepreneurial Club in 2010.
+He is now a Chemistry and Physics double major at Trinity College, University of Toronto and continues to work on building the website and shop while providing technical advice.
+He is Co-President of the COHU university of Toronto chapter and periodically gets the chance to run charity sales.
+Alex was elected to the board of directors in January 2013 and became COHU’s treasurer in March 2014.

 Chase McNabb – Head of social media